nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## 3. Features
 ### 3.1.
-Viewing help
+Viewing help: Need help finding the commands?
-Help users to search for all the commands that Tracey offers by opening a pop-up window.
+Don't worry, you can type `help` to search for all the commands that Tracey offers by opening a pop-up window.
 It includes a summary to briefly explain all the commands.
-The pop-up window also offers a button for easy access to the User Guide via the user's default browser.
+The pop-up window also offers a button for easy access to the User Guide via your default browser.

 Format: `help`